asilverlight/Meta-RAG/README.md

   </tbody>
 </table>

-Even with multiple samplings, self-consistency does not perform as well as RAG-Blender, which only performs four inferences in total.
+Even with multiple samplings, self-consistency does not perform as well as Meta-RAG, which only performs four inferences in total.

 ```bash
 CUDA_VISIBLE_DEVICES=4 python run.py --RAG_type sc --dataset_name nq --temperature 0 --top_p 0.8 --gpu_memory_utilization 0.4 --model_name qwen2.5-7b-instruct --system_prompt 0
 ```
 ### Model Train
-In this section, we conducted training on the model for standard RAG tasks, RAG-Blender, and CoT.
+In this section, we conducted training on the model for standard RAG tasks, Meta-RAG, and CoT.
 #### Train on Standard RAG Task
 For this part of the training, we randomly and uniformly sampled from the training sets of the four datasets, obtaining a total of 10,000 training data points.
 We then performed <a href="https://arxiv.org/pdf/2106.09685">Lora</a> Finetune on the original aggregation model.
 ```bash